KYang72Bcit/1800_BBY25/README.md

 ## General Info
 This browser based web application to ...
 * Hi this is Kelly.
 Excited about the project!
+* Hi this is Ramil.
+I am excited about this project because we're gonna make something cool.

 ## Technologies
 Technologies used for this project: